School of Education

 At UNC, two undergraduate pathways for coursework prepare students for N.C. teacher licensure: UNC–BEST and K–12 Music Education.
 While the School of Education does not offer an undergraduate major that leads to N.C. teacher licensure, UNC students have the opportunity to engage with select master of arts in teaching (M.A.T.) coursework in order to pre-plan their intended entry into the M.A.T. upon graduation.
 Information on the Pre-M.A.T. can be found here or by contacting the School of Education's director of advising and undergraduate student engagement, Sarah Rowe.

 North Carolina licensure requirements are distinct from the School of Education’s degree requirements.
 Applications for North Carolina licensure must be submitted through the N.C.
 Department of Public Instruction’s online licensure system by the graduate seeking licensure.
-Forms are no longer submitted by the UNC School of Education licensure officer.
+Forms are not submitted by the UNC School of Education licensure officer.
 The UNC School of Education licensure officer reviews and either approves or denies all licensure applications routed to UNC through the N.C.
 Department of Public Instruction online licensure system.
 More information about applying for N.C. licensure is available on the School of Education website.

 The programs described in this catalog are approved by the N.C.
-Department of Public Instruction, the State Board of Education, and the Council for the Accreditation of Educator Preparation.
+Department of Public Instruction, the N.C.
+State Board of Education, and the Council for the Accreditation of Educator Preparation.

 UNC Baccalaureate Education in Science and Teaching (UNC–BEST)